TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 ## Tags
 A tag is a method of categorizing reports at an individual level.
-Whereas incidents allow for clusters of reports based whether reports require action, tags allow for categorization of reports based on a report's qualities.
+Whereas groups allow for clusters of reports based whether reports require action, tags allow for categorization of reports based on a report's qualities.
 In order to create a tag, you must have permission to do so.

 ### Creating Tags
 1. Navigate to the Tags page of the Aggie platform in order to create/edit/delete tags.